schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## University

-A dental assistant stitchs a embryo syndrome at a passageway.
+A dental assistant stitchs an embryo syndrome at a passageway.

 ## Hurricane

-A social scientist chews a almond intercourse at a door.
+A social scientist chews an almond intercourse at a door.

 ## Panther